Tummy Tuck Complications – Infection, Wound Separation, Seroma, Hematoma

 A Hematoma is a collection of blood in the dead space.
 It usually needs to be evacuated because it can be painful, can lead to infection or cause excessive scarring.
 It is usually caused by a small blood vessel that opens up in the recovery period, and can happen up to a few days after surgery.
 Most of the time it can be evacuated with a needle, but sometimes it may need a small intervention in a procedure room.

 Remedy: The best remedy against fluid collections is prevention.
 I am a firm believer in the right kind of compression garment with shoulder straps to keep the garment well placed.
-Foam pads over areas of potential fluid accumulation also help a lot.
+In addition, foam pads (Topifoam pads) over areas of potential fluid accumulation also help a lot.

 All in all, the Tummy Tuck is a very safe operation.
 However, you need to be aware of the risks and potential complications prior to any surgery.
 When you go into your pre-operative tummy tuck consultation be sure to ask your plastic surgeon about these possible complications and how he or she handles them when they occur.
 Most importantly, get a commitment that the surgeon will be available after surgery within a short time period should you experience any problems.
 I give all of my post op patients my cell phone number so I can communicate immediately if any problems or concerns arise.
 Be sure you know how to get answers to post op questions prior to your surgery.